Dzoiver/FF8CSR/README.md

 Verify the game cache in the game's proprerties in steam, or replace the files with original backup ones.

 ## FAQ:
-### Which version of FF8 do I need?
-- Mod only works for Steam 2013 version.
-English and French only.
+### Will it work for Remastered?
+- No, there's no such mod for remastered yet
 ### What is exactly removed?
 - All FMV's that you encounter during a run (with some exceptions)
-- All sections where no player input is needed or long text mashing sections
+- All sections where no player input is needed
+- Long text mashing sections
 ### Is there any bad habits that I will gain after playing this?
 - No in most cases.
 Every movement and options are kept.
 The mod is made in a way so you could make a smooth transition to the original.
 Usually it's the first and the last text box of a mashing section that are kept so that you learn when to stop mashing.
 ### How faster my run will be?